Chaozhuang22/chaozhuang22.github.io/_posts/2023-10-02-flow-channel.md

 </figure>

 ### Moving Mesh
-Given that the incoming flow pressure will deform the soft channel and this deformation will reciprocally impact the flow behavior, a moving mesh node is essential to model the channel's deforming nature.
+Given that the incoming flow pressure will deform the soft channel and this deformation will reciprocally impact the flow behavior, a moving mesh node is essential to model the channel's deformation.
 A symmetry boundary condition is applied on the inlet and outlet to prevent mesh deformation from extruding out of the simulation domain.
 The coupling between fluid and solid deformation is facilitated through the Fluid-Structure Interaction node in Multiphysics.

 <figure class="half">
   <img src="/assets/images/flow-channel/moving-mesh.png">